Research: Find Better Health and Wellbeing With a Small Dose of Nature

 And this held true regardless of gender, age, socioeconomic status, health, and physical fitness.The likelihood of reporting good health or high well-being became significantly greater when contact with a natural environment exceeded 2 hours a week.Click To Tweet

 These benefits also seemed to peak between 3-5 hours a week with less impact thereafter.

-With so many people effected by poor mental health its reassuring to know Mother Nature may have our backs.
+With so many people affected by poor mental health, it’s reassuring to know Mother Nature may have our backs.
 We just need to cultivate a better relationship with her.

 How many hours a week are you outside?